edgeof8/tIRC/README.md

 - **Text-based UI:** Clean and navigable interface using the Python `curses` library (optional for headless operation).
 - **Split-Screen Support:** Horizontal split-screen mode with independent scrolling and context management for each pane.
 - **Multi-Server Configuration & Switching:**
-  - Define multiple server connection profiles in `pyterm_irc_config.ini`.
+  - Define multiple server connection profiles in `config/pyterm_irc_config.ini`.
   - Switch between configured servers using the `/server <config_name>` command (now with event-driven disconnect handling).
 - **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling) and private messages.
 - **Intuitive UI Flow:** The client starts in the "Status" window and reliably switches to the first auto-joined channel upon successful connection and join, providing a smooth and predictable startup experience.